Seshat-Global-History-Databank/cliopatria/README.md

 # Cliopatria

 Cliopatria is a comprehensive open-source geospatial dataset of worldwide states, political groups, events, and rulers from 3400BCE to 2024CE.
 It is part of the [Seshat Global History Databank](https://seshatdatabank.info/) project.
 Presently it comprises over 1800 political entities sampled at varying timesteps and spatial scales.
-Description of its initial format, construction, and source material may be found [here: socarxiv, then Nature].
+Description of its initial format, construction, and source material may be found [here](https://osf.io/preprints/socarxiv/24wd6).
 Released versions may be accessed here or [on Zenodo](https://zenodo.org/records/13363121).

 *The [Seshat Global History Databank](https://seshat-db.com/) will soon feature Cliopatria.
 For now, you can see how it will be used on our test site:*